xrowgmbh/docker-java-8-centos7/README.md

       'incremental build'), to install the sources into location from where the application will be run and prepare the application for deployment (eg. using maven to build the application etc..)

-  *   **run**

-      This script is responsible for running a Spring Boot fat jar using `java -jar`.
-      The image exposes port 8080, so it expects application to listen on port 8080 for incoming request.

   *   **save-artifacts**